aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 wheel        0.33.1
 ```

-From there ansible is useable as long as the `ansible` virtualenv is activated (or, thanks to pyenv, as long as no other virtualenv is).
+From there ansible is useable as long as the `ansible` virtualenv is activated.

 # Clone ansible playbooks repository